geb5101h/dantzigADMM/README.md

 # dantzigADMM
 Implementation of the Dantzig Selector for Apache Spark

-The Dantzig selector (Candes & Tao, 2007) is a method for learning linear models.
+The Dantzig selector (Candes & Tao, 2007) is a method for learning linear models and high-dimensional model selection.
 It is the solution to

 ![Latex of model](https://www.dropbox.com/s/soayi0cqf97p5yd/dantzig.png?dl=1)